MayurKumbhar226/Rule-Engine-with-AST/README.md

 Combine Rules: After creating at least two rules, click "Combine Rules" to combine them into a single AST.

-Evaluate Rule: Enter JSON data in the textarea (e.g., {"age": 32, "department": "Sales"}) and click "Evaluate Rule".
+Evaluate Rule: Enter JSON data in the textarea (e.g., {"age": 40, "department": "Marketing"}) and click "Evaluate Rule".
 The result (true/false) will be displayed based on whether the data satisfies the combined rule.

 Visualize AST: The AST for individual rules and the combined AST will be displayed as tree structures.

 Example :
 Create the following rules:

-age > 30
+age > 40
-department = Sales
+department = Marketing
 age < 25
 department = Marketing
 Combine the rules.

 Enter the following JSON data for evaluation:
 {
-  "age": 32,
+  "age": 40,
-  "department": "Sales"
+  "department": "Marketing"
 }
 The evaluation result should be true if the combined AST is satisfied by the provided data.